Moving From UK To Australia (again) As A British Expat Update

 As I mentioned before, we realised that we just wanted to live a simple life with the beach and nature around us, rather than living in an overpopulated country.
 I became way to claustrophobic in England and didn’t cope well with the lack of space.
 Even if we went for a country walk, there were always a lot of people around.

-Now we’re back in Aus, we’re absolutely loving the access to the most beautiful beaches and space.
-It always blows my mind that as soon as you leave Sydney there’s just so much space for miles and miles.
+Now we’re back in Australia, we’re absolutely loving the access to the most beautiful beaches and space.
+It always blows my mind that as soon as you leave Sydney, there’s just so much space for miles and miles.
 You can go on a hike, find a wild swimming spot or a beach right near Sydney and there won’t be another soul in sight.
 To me, this is perfect.
 When we hiked to Hanging Rock in Blue Mountains, a sight everyone should go and see.

 Although these aspects are brilliant about living back in Australia, I’m having to accept that we won’t have the world’s best shows, gigs, events, festivals or art exhibitions on tap anymore.

 I know I’m going to miss the pubs in England, but more on a social aspect.
-I loved going to the pub in summer in England, not because I could get a decent Pimms and Lemonade or a decent cider, but because it’s like a social event.
+I loved going to the pub in summer in England, not because I could get a decent Pimms & Lemonade or a decent cider, but because it’s like a social event.
 Everyone chats to each other and I loved standing outside the pub and taking in the atmosphere.
 This is something I just have to accept which doesn’t happen in Sydney, but I’m OK with that right now.

 9. Why can’t people drive properly?

 We always knew that people are rubbish drivers in Sydney but it’s been a bit of a shock remembering that no one is going to let us into the road, that people will overtake when they really shouldn’t and they’ll will drive right up behind the back of your car without giving you any space.
-Let’s not get into the whole slow, middle and fast lane chat because we all know they don’t matter in Aus.
+Let’s not get into the whole slow, middle and fast lane chat because we all know they don’t matter in Australia.

 At least Australian drivers don’t speed like they do in England.
-Although they might be mental drivers I didn’t see many crashes on the road.
+Although they might be mental drivers, I didn’t see many crashes on the road.
 In England we saw so many when driving down the motorway, it was kinda scary.

 10. Australia has best food in the world!